 Rules Regarding the Place to Apply for Licenses have been Changed

 Much to the relief of the potential license applicants, rules related to the location of their internet gambling systems have been changed.
 DGA will consider license applications from offshore companies only if the regulatory authority of the country, which the offshore company belongs to, has an agreement with the DGA.
-A hearing will be held by the DGA in this regard on December 29th at Copenhagen.
+A hearing will be held by the DGA in this regard on Feb 29th at Copenhagen.

 Danske Spil Released Tender to Provide Software Platform for Internet Gambling